devvid/sails-js-v1-passport-js-cheatsheet/README.md

 		'*': true
 	}
 ```
+## 8. Create api/policies/
-## 8. Create a new file in "api/policies/" called "authenticated.js"
+Create a new file in the "api/policies/" folder called "authenticated.js"
 Past in the below code which handles checking if the current user is login and allowed to continue to view the hidden pages.
 ```
 // We use passport to determine if we're authenticated